nagarajbhat/academic-kickstart/content/home/slider.md

 # Duplicate an `[[item]]` block to add more slides.

 [[item]]
-  title = "Hi, I am Nagaraj Bhat! :smile:" content = "I write about Data science, coding, and sometimes other stuff" align = "center"  # Choose `center`, `left`, or `right`.
+  title = "Hi, I am Nagaraj Bhat!" content = "I write about Data science, coding, and sometimes other stuff" align = "center"  # Choose `center`, `left`, or `right`.